borisyurkevich/borisy.net/about.md

 ---
 layout: default
-title: About
+title: About This Blog
 permalink: /about/
 ---

-# About.
+## About This Blog.

 Welcome to Cocoa Switch, blog about software, technology and games.
-Trying to focus on things which is not told anywhere else.
-Also posting photos which I used to post to Instagram.
+Focussing on things which is not told anywhere else.

-I am software engineer living in London with my wife and son.

 Although I am posting links here, I don't want this to be a link blog and when posting a link, there's something I would like to add.

 Not writing regularly and not covering news because there's writers who can do it much better.

-## You Also May Like.

-This people inspiring me to write.

-* [Jhonn Gruber of Daring Fireball][1]
-* [Marco Armnet][2]
-* [Federico Viticci of MacStories][3]
-* [Jason Snell of Six Colors][4]
-* [512 Pixels][5]
-* [Natasha The Robot][6]
-* [little bites of cocoa][7]
-* [Cocoa with love][8]
-* [Marc Palmer][9]

-The list will be updated as I discover more independent technology publishers with interesting opinions.
+I'am iOS programmer from London.
+I have wife and 2 kids.

+### Contact Me.

+You're welcome to write.
+I read every email I get but can't promise response.

+[boris@cocoaswitch.com][12]

-## Why "Cocoa Switch."
+### Why "Cocoa Switch."

-The name inspired by Apple Cocoa and Cocoa Touch frameworks, my love to chocolate, *switching* from PC to Mac in 2007 and new Nintendo console.
+The name inspired by Apple Cocoa and Cocoa Touch frameworks, my addiction to chocolate, *switching* from PC to Mac and new Nintendo console.

-## How This Works.
+### How This Works.

-I am proud that this website has zero JavaScript, which means good efficiency and no tracking.

 Thanks to GitHub for hosting this static blog for free.
 [It runs on Jekyll.][10]

-[Source code available on GitHub.][11]

-## Contact Me.

-[boris@cocoaswitch.com][12]

-You're welcome to write.
-I read every email I get but can't promise response.
+This website has no JavaScript.
+[Source (GitHub).][11]

 [1]:	https://daringfireball.net/
 [2]:	https://marco.org